lightning/bolts/11-payment-encoding.md

-The `d` field allows inline descriptions, but may be insufficient for complex orders; thus the `h` field allows a summary, though the method by which the description is served is as-yet unspecified, and will probably be transport-dependent.
-The `h` format could change in future by changing the length, so readers ignore it if not 256 bits.
+The `d` field allows inline descriptions, but may be insufficient for complex orders; thus the `h` field allows a summary, though the method by which the description is served is as-yet unspecified and will probably be transport dependent.
+The `h` format could change in future by changing the length, so readers ignore it if it's not 256 bits.

 The `n` field can be used to explicitly specify the destination node ID, instead of requiring signature recovery.

 The `x` field gives advance warning as to when a payment will be refused; this is mainly to avoid confusion.
-The default was chosen to be reasonable for most payments, and allow sufficient time for on-chain payment if necessary.
+The default was chosen to be reasonable for most payments and to allow sufficient time for on-chain payment if necessary.

-The `c` field gives a way for the destination node to require a specific minimum cltv expiry for its incoming HTLC.
+The `c` field gives a way for the destination node to require a specific minimum CLTV expiry for its incoming HTLC.
 Destination nodes may use this to require a higher, more conservative value than the default one, depending on their fee estimation policy and their sensitivity to time locks.
-Note that other nodes in the route specify their required `cltv_expiry_delta` in the `channel_update` message, which they can update at all times.
+Note that remote nodes in the route specify their required `cltv_expiry_delta` in the `channel_update` message, which they can update at all times.

 The `f` field allows on-chain fallback.
 This may not make sense for tiny or very time-sensitive payments, however.
 It's possible that new address forms will appear, and so multiple `f` fields in an implied preferred order help with transition, and `f` fields with versions 19-31 will be ignored by readers.